TiledTensor/TiledKernel/README.md

 # TiledKernel

+**Note: TiledKernel is no longer an active project, and the successor is [ThrillerFlow](https://github.com/TiledTensor/ThrillerFlow).**

 ## Introduction

 TiledKernel is a **code generation library** based on **macro kernels** and **memory hierarchy graph data structure**.

 TiledKernel aims to build a graph data structure and a series of macro kernels for code generation.
 The goal of TiledKernel is to generate high-performance fused kernels by leveraging a data structure that takes into account hardware characteristics and manually optimized macro kernels, while reducing scheduling overhead.